Neo23x0/signature-base/README.md

 ## External Variables in YARA Rules

 Using the YARA rules in a tool other than [LOKI](https://github.com/Neo23x0/Loki) or [THOR Lite](https://www.nextron-systems.com/thor-lite/) will cause errors stating an `undefined identifier`.
-The rules that make use of external variables have been moved to the following 4 rule set files:
+The rules that make use of external variables have been moved to the following 4 files:

 - ./yara/generic_anomalies.yar
 - ./yara/general_cloaking.yar
 - ./yara/thor_inverse_matches.yar
 - ./yara/yara_mixed_ext_vars.yar

+Just remove these files in case you see the above error message.

 ## High Quality YARA Rules Feed